vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ![image](/assets/2023-10-11/040.png)

-## Create a data source to get all the events of the selected room
+## Add a data source to get all the events of the selected room

 Next, we need a data source that gets the events of the selected room.